Mortagne-sur-Gironde: Population

+Its inhabitants are called Mortagnais and Mortagnaises in French.

 Churches of Mortagne-sur-Gironde

 Church of St. Stephen

 The origins of St. Stephen's church date back to at least the 12th century, although it hardly remains of elements from that period, except a few walls (parts of the apse and transept) and a series of capitals at the braces (listed historical monument).

 In the Middle Ages it was one of two parish churches of the city, with the Church of Our Lady, disappeared.
 Seat of a convent Augustinian priory, it has authority over several neighboring parishes, including Cozes, Saint-Seurin-d'Uzet, or Champagnolles Gémozac.
 Burned and looted during the Wars of Religion by the troops of Agrippa Aubigné, it was rebuilt once peace returned, but again in very bad condition in the early 18th century.

 A great work campaign is conducted from 1769 under the direction of stonemason Martin and Daniel Maurice Blondeau carpenter.
 In the following century, the bell tower, cracked, requires constant monitoring.
 After deliberations, it was finally decided to build a new one.
 Two architects differ as to the party to implement Gustave Alaux, follower of neo-Gothic style, and Antoine Brossard, holding of neoclassicism.
 The proposed Alaux finally won, and in 1859 the bell tower Bourg stone, crowned with an arrow used to Mariners bitter, was built.
 It was taken in 1870 by architect Aimé Bonnet.